The grand traditions laid down by Terry Wogan and Graham Norton mean we

 Pyrotechnics

 Pyrotechnics fire at some point during the song.
-One finger.

 -